Safe, secure and compliant employee data.Find Out More

 Expected to comply with an additional two years when compared to 250+ organisations.

 Organisations in the EU are expected to offer a vehicle for helping enable whistleblowing whistleblowers to submit behaviours they witness in an online and seamless way.
 Ideally, through some form of confidential, secure software.

-What is the Purpose of the EU Whistleblowing Directive?
+What is the purpose of the EU directive?

 The purpose of the EU Commission's directive on whistleblowing is to create one singular approach to whistleblowing across Europe.
 This type of unified approach is designed to help protect workers across the continent with regards to any organisational wrongdoing.

 As of writing, 24 out of 27 member states have adopted the law on whistleblowing in some way, shape or form.
 In three states (Poland, Estonia and Slovakia), the process is currently delayed.
 You can track progress by clicking here.

 What is the whistleblowing law in the UK?

 In the aftermath of Brexit, the UK is under no obligation to adopt the EU directive on whistleblowing.
 The Commission found that the UK already had in place laws that offer sufficient support to whistleblowers (as part of the “Employment Rights Act 1996”).

 There are some key differences, though, which include: